elemental/elemental-web/source/doc-dev/core/grid.rst

       Return the lowest common multiple of the height and width of the process grid.

+   .. cpp:function:: bool HaveViewers() const

+      Return true if there are processes which constructed this Grid instance but are not a member of the grid.

    .. cpp:function:: bool InGrid() const

-      Return whether or not our process is actively participating in the process grid.
+      Return true if our process is actively participating in the process grid.

    .. cpp:function:: int OwningRank() const